wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-desktop-outlook-clients/includes/3-fix-outlook-authentication-issues.md

 ### Be aware of multiple accounts in Outlook

-Some users report that when modern authentication is enabled, they cannot connect to their mailboxes.
+Some users report that when modern authentication is enabled, they can't connect to their mailboxes.
 This behavior is often associated with users that have multiple mailboxes configured in Outlook.
 A known issue in Outlook creates a miscommunication between Outlook and Windows.

 When this problem arises, the mailbox shows **Disconnected** in the status bar.

-You'll most likely see this issue if more than one mailbox is added to the Outlook profile, and at least one of these mailboxes uses a login account that is not the same as the user's Windows login.
+You'll most likely see this issue if more than one mailbox is added to the Outlook profile, and at least one of these mailboxes uses a login account that isn't the same as the user's Windows login.
 This miscommunication causes Windows to provide the default credential instead of the appropriate account credential required to access the mailbox.

 The best approach to resolving this problem is to recreate the user's Outlook profile.